HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Dataset Description

 \subsection{Nature of the Silhouettes}

 The positioning of the light source with respect to the puppeteer's hands plays a role in shaping the shadows' quality.
-Proximity to the light source yields crisp, well-defined shadows (\textit{e.g.}, Figure \ref{fig:fig4a}), while increasing the distance fosters softer, more diffuse shadows (\textit{e.g.}, Figure \ref{fig:fig4b}) with a central umbra and peripheral penumbra.
+As per the natural laws of optics, proximity to the light source yields crisp, well-defined shadows (\textit{e.g.}, Figure \ref{fig:fig4a}), while increasing the distance fosters softer, more diffuse shadows (\textit{e.g.}, Figure \ref{fig:fig4b}) with a central umbra and peripheral penumbra.
 The higher the contrast between the silhouettes and their respective backdrops, the more visible and well-contoured the shadow puppets are.
 The direction of the light source influences the orientation and shape of the shadows.
 Shadows cast by overhead lighting sources may appear elongated, while shadows cast by low-angle lighting sources may exhibit softer edges and less pronounced contrast and sharpness.
+Similarly, due to varied values of the lateral incident angle at which the light sources are kept relative to the screen's normal, we see horizontally elongated and compressed shadows.
 The shadows also differ in terms of the magnitude of their opacity, \textit{i.e.}, the degree to which the hands prevent the transmission of light being projected onto the screen.